5 Best Fly Lines For Salmon In 2023: Guide Recommended

 One of my clients fly fishing

-If you’re an angler who prefers to use the same line for summer and cold water fishing, a standard fly line will suffice.
+Anglers who prefer to use the same line for summer and cold water fishing, a standard fly line will suffice.

 Often, I have to work with whatever equipment my clients bring along.
 Most of the time, standard fly lines are sufficient for salmon fishing.
 In rare instances, some lines may coil excessively or tangle too much, making them unusable.